-- > Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use - > Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access - > Where personal information needs to be taken off site, staff must sign it in and out from the school office - > Passwords that are at least 10 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded that they should not reuse passwords from other sites - > Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - > Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our acceptable use agreement). - > Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access - Passwords that are complex; containing letters and numbers are used to access the School's computers, laptops and other electronic devices.
+Staff and pupils are reminded that they should not reuse passwords from other sites - Encryption software is used to protect portable devices and removable media, such as laptops and USB devices - Staff, pupils or trustees who store personal information on their personal devices are expected to follow the same security procedures as for School-owned equipment (see our ICT acceptable use policy) - Where We need to share personal data with a third party, We carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)

-17. Disposal of records
+15. Disposal of records

 Personal data that is no longer needed will be disposed of securely.
-Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.
+Personal data that has become inaccurate or out of date will also be disposed of securely, where We cannot or do not need to rectify or update it.

-For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
-We may also use a third party to safely dispose of records on the school's behalf.
-If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.
+For example, We will shred or incinerate paper-based records, and overwrite or delete electronic files.
+We may also use a third party to safely dispose of records on the School's behalf.
+If We do so, We will require the third party to provide sufficient guarantees that it complies with data protection law.

-18. Personal data breaches
+16. Personal data breaches

-The school will make all reasonable endeavours to ensure that there are no personal data breaches.
+The School will make all reasonable endeavours to ensure that there are no personal data breaches.

-In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.
+In the unlikely event of a suspected data breach, We will follow the procedure set out in Appendix 1.

-When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
+When appropriate, We will report the data breach to the ICO within 72 hours after becoming aware of it.
 Such breaches in a school context may include, but are not limited to:

-- > A non-anonymised dataset being published on the school website, which shows the exam results of pupils eligible for the pupil premium - > Safeguarding information being made available to an unauthorised person - > The theft of a school laptop containing non-encrypted personal data about pupils
+- A non-anonymised dataset being published on the School's website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a School laptop containing non-encrypted personal data about pupils

-19. Training
+17. Training

-All staff and governors are provided with data protection training as part of their induction process.
+All staff and trustees are provided with data protection training as part of their induction process.

-Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+Data protection will also form part of continuing professional development, where changes to legislation, guidance or the School's processes make it necessary.

-20. Monitoring arrangements
+18. Monitoring arrangements